Dead-Lemon/csvDir2influx/README.md

 ## Monitors folder for uploaded CSV files and sends to influx
 Library is being modified to watch a folder for FTP uploaded CSV files.

+* SingleRun - Checks for any changes and imports data
+* folderWatch - monitors a folder for changes and imports and new files
 * hashDir returns a list of change files between runs
-* folderWatch monitors a set folder and will call hashDir when a change is detected
-* csvToInfluxdb is configured by the csv.json file.
-Column names can me renamed
-* preProcess is being used as a custom processing on csv data before being uploaded
+* csvToInfluxdb - import csv to influxdb
+* preProcess - custom user functionality

 ## SingleRun Usage

 * Used for cron like usage, or just once off runs

 ```
-usage: SingleRun.py -i [INPUT] -s [STORE]
+usage: SingleRun.py -i [INPUT]

   required
   -i [INPUT], --input [INPUT]
                         Path to folder to check